MoserMichael/my-notes/dev-gotchas.md

 I was plagued by garbage characters appearing in vim.
 Luckily there is a fix for that explained [here](https://stackoverflow.com/questions/21618614/vim-shows-garbage-characters)

+Put this into ~/.vimrc , it helps with the problem!

 ```:set t_RV=```

 What would i do without stackoverflow...